-We enjoy some fresh berries with this cake, perhaps some raspberries, or blueberries.
-Heavy whipped cream, clotted cream or even ice cream is a nice touch.
+This cake is beautiful some fresh berries, perhaps some raspberries, or blueberries.
+Heavy whipped cream, clotted cream, or even ice cream is a nice touch.

 - 1 cup butter at room temperature